Farossco/MIUI-V6-Icon-Pack/README.md

 MIUI V6 Icon Extension pack is a theme available on the MIUI theme store.
 This is a MIUI V6 extended like (Just like MIUI extended V6) but with community collaboration.
-Indeed, you can contribute buy performing a pull request or just by opening an issue to ask for an application icon to be drawn.
+Indeed, you can contribute by performing a pull request or just by opening an issue to ask for an application icon to be drawn.

 ### Download